rairaval/rairaval.github.io/index.md

 ## *English version below*

 A dynamic, resourceful and can-do attitude professional who have experience with starts up and risk analysis.
-I am the kind of worker that thinks “Challenge accepted” when it comes to identifying problems and improvements based on the data collection.
-I consider myself a great listener, a creative thinker and with good comunication skills, and a team player too.
+I am the kind of worker that thinks “Challenge accepted” when it comes to identifying improvements based on data.
+I consider myself a great listener, a creative thinker and with good comunication skills.
+In my opinion being a team player is a key role to succeed in any workplace environment.

 ## Resume | Raúl Vila